How efficient is your supply chain? : VALUE STREAM MAPPING

 - The design process from concept to product or service launch.

-- Anything else which involves complex processes and people!
+- Anything else which involves complex processes and input from people!

 Click on the summary below for a taster of the course content.